-- 31. Any affected employee required to handle, work with, or remove asbestos.
+- c.
+It is the intent for all stand-by/call-out crews to be filled on a volunteer basis.
+However, if a stand-by/call-out crew is not fully staffed, the Department will assign employees specified in Section H.21.a. above, on a rotational basis that is equitable for all employees as determined by the Department, and participation will be mandatory in order to fill the operational need. - 22.
+When an employee in the Water Division who is being paid a differential under (21), above, to work stand-by duty responds to a call using the computer or mobile device and is not required to respond to the job site.
+Two (2) hours of overtime for each incident - Any affected employee required to handle, work with, or remove asbestos.
 5% for the hours actually working with or removing asbestos. - Utility Worker assigned full time to the handling of hazardous material at the Recycling Center.
-10% - 33.
+10% - 25.
 Employees designated by their department and certified by the State to operate a mobile crane.
 Management has the right to determine the number of employees who will receive this differential.
-In the Parks and Recreation Department, employees currently certified and trained - will receive this pay at least until the time of their next certification.
-1% - 34.
+In the Parks and Recreation Department, employees currently certified and trained will receive this pay at least until the time of their next certification.
+1% - 26.
 In order to maintain a qualified work force and retain employees in hard to fill positions, the City will provide a retention bonus under the following guidelines. - A. Management will have the option at its discretion to offer a retention bonus to any class represented by BCEA.
 The selection of the class and the amount of the bonus will be totally at the option of management, but BCEA will be consulted prior to the implementation of a retention bonus. - B. Management may at its option discontinue the retention bonus for any class, but must first discuss the reasons for the discontinuance with BCEA.
-Up to 5.25% - Senior Animal Control Officers and Animal Control Officers required to be available and on standby duty.
-Ten (10) Hours of Straight Time Pay/Week - Effective September 7, 2008, one person, either a Water Plant Mechanic or Water Plant Operator to be assigned as a Hazardous Materials Trainer in the Water Division.
-5% - 37.
-Pipefitters who are assigned by the department to serve as a trainer for the Pipefitter Apprentice Program.
-7.5% - 38.
-All persons holding positions in the classification of Jailer who are assigned by the Police Department the responsibility of supervising and training newly hired Jailers shall receive compensation when performing such assignment.
+Up to 5.25% - 27.
+Effective September 7, 2008, one person, either a Water Plant Mechanic or Water Plant Operator to be assigned as a Hazardous Materials Trainer in the Water Division.
+5%